stub42/cassandra-charm/README.md

 # Known Limitations and Issues

 This is the 'trusty' charm.
 Upgrade from the 'precise' charm is not supported.

-The DataStax Enterprise variant of Cassandra cannot be tested by Juju's open automated test environment, due to DataStax's policy of requiring registration before downloading their software.
-While DSE hopefully works with this charm, it cannot be fully supported and using standard Open Source edition of Cassandra ('community') is recommended wherever possible.

 The `system_auth` keyspace replication factor is automatically increased but not decreased.
 If you have a service with three or more units and